 - have the opportunity to further their research project with the team members including the research leader

-- become part of a network of research and career mentors
+- become part of a network of research and career mentors.

 The guiding principle in selecting participants and establishing the groups is the creation of diverse teams whose members come from a variety of institutional types and career stages.
-The degree of potential positive impact on the careers of African-Americans in the mathematical sciences will be an important factor in the final decisions.
+The degree of potential positive impact on the careers of African-Americans in the mathematical and statistical sciences will be an important factor in the final decisions.

-Application Process and Deadline
+ADJOINT 2023 Application Process and Deadline

 - a CV

 Due to funding restrictions, only U.S. citizens and permanent residents are eligible to apply.
-Applications submitted by January 24, 2020 will receive full consideration.
-We expect to begin making offers for participation in mid-February 2020.

 For more information, please contact Christine Marshall, MSRI's Program Manager at firstname.lastname@example.org.

 Ticks, Fire and Control: Implementing prescribed fire and control measures at ticks invasion front

 Description: In recent times, ticks have been expanding their habitat ranges due to climate change, among other factors, leading to increased tick-borne illness risks in the United States.
 Thus, it is important to find a practical and cost-efficient way of controlling and managing ticks.
 Prescribed burns are intentional fires used for land and forest management; they are time and cost efficient, since they can be applied across large amounts of land.
 They can also be effective in controlling tick populations.
 (Read more - PDF)